Rebecca Gjini

 Graduate Student Researcher in Geophysics

-I am a third year Ph.D. student in the Institute of Geophysics and Planetary Physics (IGPP) within Scripps Institution of Oceanography (SIO) at the Univesrity of California, San Diego (UCSD).
+I am a fourth year Ph.D. candidate in the Institute of Geophysics and Planetary Physics (IGPP) within Scripps Institution of Oceanography (SIO) at the Univesrity of California, San Diego (UCSD).
 I am currently working on feature-based data assimilation for cloud microphysics under the guidance of Matthias Morzfeld.
 More specifically, I explore the uses of mathematics, computation, and inverse modeling to build bridges between two different mathematical models of stratocumulus clouds.
 Before UCSD, I studied at Lehigh University, getting an undergraduate degree in mathematics.
 I then worked six months at the Argonne National Laboratory as an intern in both the Mathematics and Computer Science (MCS) and Environmental Science (EVS) divisions before coming to graduate school.
 My main research interests are in data assimilation, inverse modeling, derivative-free optimization, and cloud physics.

 download cv